Be aware of Meningitis

 Keeping up to date with recommended vaccines is the best defense against meningococcal disease.
 Maintaining healthy habits, like getting plenty of rest and not coming into close contact with people who are sick, can also help.

-Click here for more information on meningococcal disease from the New York State Department of Health.
+Meningococcal disease from the New York State Department of Health for more information.

 Anne Popeo, BSRN